Wasserstein Adaptive Value Estimation for Actor-Critic Reinforcement Learning: Proof of Theorems

-\begin{theorem}[Accelerated Convergence via Enhanced Contraction of the Regularized Bellman Operator] Incorporating adaptive Wasserstein regularization into the critic's loss function enhances the contraction property of the Bellman operator in the Wasserstein metric space.
-Specifically, under standard assumptions, the regularized Bellman operator \( \mathcal{T}_\lambda \) becomes a contraction with a contraction factor \( \gamma_\lambda = \gamma (1 - c \lambda) \), where \( \gamma \in (0,1) \) is the discount factor, \( \lambda > 0 \) is the regularization parameter, and \( c > 0 \) is a constant related to the effect of the regularization. \end{theorem} \begin{proof} We aim to show that the adaptive Wasserstein regularization modifies the Bellman operator to become a stronger contraction mapping in the Wasserstein metric space, thereby accelerating the convergence of the value function estimates.
+\textbf{Theorem 3 (Accelerated Convergence via Enhanced Contraction of the Regularized Bellman Operator)} \textit{Incorporating adaptive Wasserstein regularization into the critic's loss function enhances the contraction property of the Bellman operator in the Wasserstein metric space.
+Specifically, under standard assumptions, the regularized Bellman operator \( \mathcal{T}_\lambda \) becomes a contraction with a contraction factor \( \gamma_\lambda = \gamma (1 - c \lambda) \), where \( \gamma \in (0,1) \) is the discount factor, \( \lambda > 0 \) is the regularization parameter, and \( c > 0 \) is a constant related to the effect of the regularization.}

+\textbf{Proof.} We aim to show that the adaptive Wasserstein regularization modifies the Bellman operator to become a stronger contraction mapping in the Wasserstein metric space, thereby accelerating the convergence of the value function estimates.
 Consider an MDP defined by the tuple \( (\mathcal{S}, \mathcal{A}, P, r, \gamma) \), where \( \mathcal{S} \) is the state space, \( \mathcal{A} \) is the action space, \( P \) denotes the transition probabilities, and \( r: \mathcal{S} \times \mathcal{A} \rightarrow \mathbb{R} \) is the reward function.
 The objective is to estimate the value function \( Q^\pi(s, a) \) for a given policy \( \pi \), using an actor-critic framework with adaptive Wasserstein regularization.
 Let \( \mathcal{T} \) denote the standard Bellman operator, defined as

 It is well-known that \( \mathcal{T} \) is a contraction mapping with contraction factor \( \gamma \) in the supremum norm, meaning

 We extend this contraction property to the Wasserstein metric \( W_p \) for \( p \geq 1 \) under certain conditions on the transition kernel and the policy.
 Now, consider the regularized Bellman operator \( \mathcal{T}_\lambda \), which incorporates adaptive Wasserstein regularization: